snu-mllab/Achievement-Distillation/README.md

 python train.py --exp_name ppo_ad --log_stats
 ```

-If you are working in an environment that uses the Slurm Workload Manager, you can submit your job using `slurm.py`.
+If you are working in an environment that utilizes the Slurm Workload Manager, you can submit your job using `slurm.py`.
 In this setup, the system automatically assigns a timestamp that corresponds to the actual start time of your job.

 ## Citation